I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 The important parameters are createGenericAgentCoreRuntime, agentCoreRegion, and agentCoreExternalRuntimes.

-• agentCoreRegion is the region to deploy.
+• agentCoreRegion is the region to deploy to.

 Now we're ready!
 Let's deploy!